 Continuous measurements of brain glucose and lactate in a porcine model have been conducted in Rigshospitalet in Copenhagen.
 The wireless system was deployed and used successfully to monitor the ischemic insults on the brain during cardiac arrest and resuscitation.

 Tissue monitoring during free-flap reconstructive surgery

-Glucose and lactate levels are monitored during free-flap surgery at Queen Alexandra Hospital in Portsmouth.
-Here a microdialysis probe is implanted in the donor tissue.
-Glucose and lacate is monitored using rsMD throughout the surgery.
-When the tissue is disconnected from the body's blood supply and is transfered to the recipient site, the level of glucose falls and lactate increases, indicating that the tissue is at ischaemic risk.
-When reconnection of the blood supply occurs during the reconstruction phase, successful reperfusion to the microvasculature is indicated by a reversal of the trends.
+Glucose and lactate levels were monitored during free-flap surgery at Queen Alexandra Hospital in Portsmouth.
+Here a microdialysis probe was implanted in the donor tissue.
+Glucose and lacate were monitored using rsMD throughout the surgery.
+When the tissue was disconnected from the body's blood supply and was transferred to the recipient site, the level of glucose fell and lactate increased, indicating that the tissue was at ischaemic risk.
+When reconnection of the blood supply occurred during the reconstruction phase, successful reperfusion to the microvasculature was indicated by a reversal of the trends.
 The ratio of lactate to glucose is a clear indicator of the onset of ischeamia and the subsequent tissue recovery.
-The flap is also monitored overnight in the intensive care ward.
+The flap was also monitored overnight in the intensive care ward.

 Assessing transplant kidney health

 Porcine kidneys were collected by trained personnel who mimicked the conditions of human kidney retrieval.
 The kidneys were assessed for levels of creatinine within the vein, urine and artery.
 Both injured and uninjured kidneys were assessed and the ability of the kidney to clear an injected bolus of creatinine was assessed.
 The aim of this work was to create an online monitoring system to assess marginal kidneys for transplantation.

 A wireless system for measuring glucose, lactate and potassium has been devised to assess the potential risk of a patient developing ACS.
 Work is on-going to monitor patients in a pilot study.